 7 Social Media Strategies for Strangling the Shoulder Satan

-That little Satan sitting on your shoulder, offering sarcastic social media bombs.
+Do you feel like the Shoulder Satan has taken over social media?
+Admit it.
+Each of us has one.
+That little Satan sitting on your shoulder, offering sarcastic social media shots.

 If you’re lucky, the shoulder angel intercepts.